Hip & Knee Pain

 What to do if you have Hip Pain

 Applying an Ice pack to the hip and groin region regularly, making sure you keep the joint moving, and applying weight to the leg when possible are just a few simple basic strategies to help with most hip pain.
-However, we recommend that you get your hip pain checked out by a Chiropractor at our clinic here in Omagh to treat the problem and prevent the likelihood of the hip pain returning.
+However, we recommend that you get your hip pain checked out by a Chiropractor at our clinic here in Omagh to help the problem and prevent the likelihood of the hip pain returning.

 Our aim is to get your hip functioning as best possible as soon as possible using manipulation, soft tissue techniques, and a variety of progressed home and in clinic exercises and rehab plans.